saurabhsharan/niriswitcher/README.md

 ## Installation

+To install the development version use:

 ```bash
 pipx install --system-site-packages git+https://github.com/isaksamsten/niriswitcher.git
 ```

+append `@tag`, where tag is a tagged version number, e.g., `0.1.2`, to the url to install a release version.

 > [!NOTE]
 > You must use `--system-site-packages` to avoid having to build `pygobjects` from source.
 > You also need to install the following system packages:
+>
 > - `python3-gobject`
 > - `gtk4-layer-shell`
 >